hanborq/hadoop/README.md

 A Hanborq optimized Hadoop Distribution, especially with high performance of MapReduce.
 It's the core part of HDH (Hanborq Distribution with Hadoop for Big Data Engineering).

+Here is our presentation: [Hanborq Optimizations on Hadoop MapReduce](http://www.slideshare.net/hanborq/hanborq-optimizations-on-hadoop-mapreduce-20120216a)

 # HDH (Hanborq Distribution with Hadoop)
 Hanborq, a start-up team focuses on Cloud & BigData products and businesses, delivers a series of software products for Big Data Engineering, including a optimized Hadoop Distribution.